 Processes to ensure good enough communication from med-level managers

-As for the vast majority of leaders in an organisation, mid-level managers, recruiting top communicators is unrealistic and training is likely to be costly and produce highly variable results from individual to individual.
-Their communication as leaders, therefore, must be strictly regulated by transparent processes.
+As for most leaders in an organisation, mid-level managers, recruiting top communicators is unrealistic, and training is likely to be costly and produce highly variable results from individual to individual.
+Therefore, their communication as leaders must be strictly regulated by transparent processes.

 Examples of action items: